Best Cheap LED TVs

 What We Looked For

-40- to 48-Inch TVs.A 50-inch screen is about the largest you can expect to find for less than $500, but at that point you're probably sacrificing performance (or getting a spectacular deal).
-In 2015 we reviewed a couple of 40-inch models, but prices on larger screens have come down to the point where all our top picks measure 40 or 48 inches on the diagonal.
+48- or 50-Inch TVs.A 55-inch screen is about the largest you can expect to find for less than $500, and at that point you're probably sacrificing performance (or getting a spectacular deal).
+In 2015 we reviewed a couple of 40-inch models, but prices on larger screens have come down to the point where all our top picks measure roughly 48 or 50 inches on the diagonal.

-HD Inputs.In order to get an HD picture from an HDTV, you need high-definition inputs for a cable box, Blu-ray player, game console, and other sources of HD content.
+HD Inputs.To get an HD picture from an HDTV, you need high-definition inputs for connecting a cable box, Blu-ray player, and other sources of HD content.
 The highest-quality option is HDMI, which supports high-definition video and audio signals.
-Consumers who want to connect several devices to one TV should look for a model with at least three HDMI ports.
-That's one strike against the LG 47LB5900: It has only two.
-After you connect a cable box and Blu-ray player, you'll have no HDMI input left for a game console or streaming device.
-The Sony KDL-40W600B has four HDMI ports.
+Even a budget TV should have a bare minimum of two HDMI ports; three or four is preferred.
+That's one strike against the Sony KDL-48R510C: It has only two, as does the LG 42LF5600.
+After connecting a cable box, there's only one HDMI input left for a Blu-ray player, game console, or streaming device.

 Another HD option is a component connection (for blue, green, and red cables).
-These days TV makers usually combine this with a composite port to take up less space on the back of the TV.
-Composite ports transmit video in standard definition (via a yellow cable, with red and white for audio) and may be used to connect an older DVD player or game console.
+Manufacturers usually combine this with a composite port to take up less space on the back of the TV.
+A composite port transmits video in standard definition (via a yellow cable, with red and white for audio) and may be used to connect an older DVD player or game console.
 These days most TVs also feature USB ports.

 - Best Cheap LED TVs